 Chinese New Year Countdown.
 Ring in the Chinese New Year in Singapore's Chinatown, as you join the locals and local celebrities alike with firecrackers and fireworks going off all through the evening.

-For 2019, the Chinatown Chinese New Year's Eve Countdown Party takes place on the evening of February 4, along Eu Tong Sen Street and New Bridge Road, from 9:30pm to 12:30am.
+The Chinatown Chinese New Year's Eve Countdown Party typically takes place along Eu Tong Sen Street and New Bridge Road, from 9:30pm to 12:30am.

 Singapore Chinatown festivities for the Chinese New Year are headed by the Kreta Ayer-Kim Seng Citizens' Consultative Committee (KA-KS CCC).
 More information on their official site: chinatownfestivals.sg.

 Bazaar Shopping & Dining During Chinese New Year